ARM-software/psa-api/doc/crypto/overview/conventions.rst

 separate threads.
 In such an environment, *concurrent calls* are two or more calls to the API whose execution can overlap in time.

+**Sequential consistency**
-The result of two or more concurrent calls must be consistent with the same set of calls being executed sequentially in some order, provided that they obey the following constraints:
+    The result of two or more concurrent calls must be consistent with the same set of calls being executed sequentially in some order, provided that the calls obey the following constraints:

     *   There is no overlap between an output parameter of one call and an input or output parameter of another call.
 Overlap between input parameters is permitted.

-*   A call to destroy a key must not overlap with a concurrent call to any of the following functions:
+    *   A call to :code:`psa_destroy_key()` must not overlap with a concurrent call to any of the following functions:

-    *   Any call where the same key identifier is a parameter to the call.
+        -   Any call where the same key identifier is a parameter to the call.
-    *   Any call in a multi-part operation, where the same key identifier was used as a parameter to a previous step in the multi-part operation.
+        -   Any call in a multi-part operation, where the same key identifier was used as a parameter to a previous step in the multi-part operation.

     *   Concurrent calls must not use the same operation object.

     If any of these constraints are violated, the behavior is undefined.

+    Note that this consistency requirement does not apply to errors that arise from resource failures or limitations, for example, errors resulting from resource constraints can arise in concurrent execution that do not arise in sequential execution.

     For example, suppose two calls are executed concurrently which both attempt to create a new key with the same key identifier that is not already in the key store.
 Then:

     *   If one call returns :code:`PSA_ERROR_ALREADY_EXISTS`, then the other call must succeed.
     *   If one of the calls succeeds, then the other must fail: either with :code:`PSA_ERROR_ALREADY_EXISTS` or some other error status.
     *   Both calls can fail with error codes that are not :code:`PSA_ERROR_ALREADY_EXISTS`.

+**Parameter stability**
     If the application concurrently modifies an input parameter while a function call is in progress, the behavior is undefined.

 Individual implementations can provide additional guarantees.